alfredbaudisch/alfredbaudisch.com/content/projects/brazilian-street-food-simulator/index.md

 ## Wishlist on Steam

-The game is in development. [**Wishlist on Steam**](https://store.steampowered.com/app/2125110?utm_source=alfredbaudisch&utm_campaign=project_page) and click “Follow” over there on the Steam Page to be notified about the demo and launch (and possible Early Access)!
+The game is in development. [**Wishlist on Steam**](https://store.steampowered.com/app/2125110?utm_source=alfredbaudisch&utm_campaign=project_page) and click "Follow" over there on the Steam Page to be notified about the demo and launch (and possible Early Access)!

 Receive a Steam key when [you buy from Itch](https://splitpainter.itch.io/brazilian-street-food-simulator) on launch.